Menu Display

 The world’s population is becoming increasingly concentrated in urbanised areas, which show a rising need for services tailored to these trends and able to optimise management of the use of infrastructures and information.

 The Hera Group's reference territories are also undergoing profound changes that require resilient, state-of-the-art infrastructures to support the transformation of our cities towards evolved smart city models.
-The Business plan to 2025 envisages investments of around 280 million euro in smart infrastructure.
+The business plan to 2028 includes investments of approximately 2.4 billion euros, representing 47% of total investments, aimed at enhancing the resilience of managed assets and activities to address increasingly frequent and intense external events.

 involved in the changing models and their new necessities